 salt and pepper to taste

 Cook the potatoes, drain, and set aside.
 (I steamed them in the microwave for 4-5 minutes.
 You could also cook them in boiling water for about the same amount of time).
 Heat the olive oil in a skillet over medium heat, then sauté the pepper and shallots for several minutes, until fairly tender.
 Add the garlic and saute for another minute.
-Add 1/2 cup chicken stock, and then the turkey, potatoes, 1 Tablespoon of the adobo sauce (just the sauce, not the chiles unless you really want to crank the heat up), the paprika, and oregano.
-Stir well, then taste, adding salt and pepper to your liking.
-Add more adobo sauce if you want more spice.
+Add the chicken stock, turkey, potatoes, 2 tablespoons of the adobo sauce, 1 tsp of the paprika, and 1 tsp of the oregano.
+Stir well, then taste, adding extra adobo sauce, paprika and oregano as desired, as well as salt and pepper to taste.
 Turn the heat up to medium high, and cook, stirring, until the broth reduces, becoming more of a coating than a sauce.